devshridhar/demo/README.md

 ## Support

-For any issues or suggestions, please raise an issue in the respective repositories.
+For any issues or suggestions, please email me.

 Enjoy exploring the project! 🎉